peterhinch/micropython-mqtt/README_mqtt_as.md

 Returns `True` if internet connectivity is available, else `False`.
 It first checks current WiFi and broker connectivity.
 If present, it sends a DNS query to '8.8.8.8' and checks for a valid response.

+### 3.2.9 unsubscribe (async)

+Unsubscribes a topic, so no messages will be received anymore.

+The coro will pause until a `UNSUBACK` has been received from the broker, if necessary reconnecting to a failed network.

+Args:
+ 1. `topic`

 ## 3.3 Class Attributes